MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`DacpacFile`** - **DACPAC File**<br>
 `string`.
 Required when `TaskType = dacpac`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Location of the DACPAC file on the target machines or on a UNC path like, \\\\BudgetIT\Web\Deploy\FabrikamDB.dacpac.
+Location of the DACPAC file on the target machines or on a UNC path like, `\\BudgetIT\Web\Deploy\FabrikamDB.dacpac`.
 The UNC path should be accessible to the machine's administrator account.
-Environment variables are also supported, like $env:windir, $env:systemroot, $env:windir\FabrikamFibre\DB.
+Environment variables are also supported, like `$env:windir`, `$env:systemroot`, `$env:windir\FabrikamFibre\DB`.
 Wildcards can be used.
 For example, `**/*.dacpac` for DACPAC file present in all sub folders.
 <!-- :::editable-content-end::: -->
 <br>